IBMStreams/streamsx.nlp/samples/python/LinearClassificationSplPy/README.md

 ## Building the sample project

-You must set the environment STREAMS_TOPOLOGY_TOOLKIT to the location of the topology toolkit.
+The environment STREAMS_TOPOLOGY_TOOLKIT can be set to the location of the topology toolkit.
+If STREAMS_TOPOLOGY_TOOLKIT is not set, then the topology toolkit from Streams Installation is used.

 To build this toolkit sample, run the make command in this directory: